Realization of a Bosonic Antiferromagnet

-In Fig. \ref{figS3}(b), the probabilities of the four spin state for type I and type II nearest-neighbor links are depicted.
-The deviation from the numerical calculations can be caused by the motional excitations in Hubbard model and the lattice heating during the adiabatic passage.
-Besides, after steps of superlattice manipulation in the detection method, the accumulative inefficiency of the detection also contributes to the reduction of the measured spin-state probabilities,
+In Extended Data Fig. \ref{figS5}(b), the probabilities of the four spin state for type I and type II nearest-neighbor links are depicted.
+The deviation from the numerical calculations is mainly caused by the motional excitations in Hubbard model and the lattice heating during the adiabatic passage.
+Besides, the inefficiency of the state manipulations accumulates and finally reduces the detected spin correlations.